 * Launching a creativity forums series, Healing with Art and Nourishing the Inner Artist: Conversations about Art, Creativity, and Imagination which targeted creatives across the states of CT, MA, and VT.

 Shanta Lee's multimedia exhibition, Dark Goddess: An Exploration of the Sacred Feminine, which features her short film, interviews, and photography, and other items selected by Shanta Lee from within the Fleming Museum's collection, is currently on view at the Fleming Museum of Art.
 Dark Goddess started with an initial idea and inquiry: Who or what is the Goddess when she is allowed to misbehave?
 Who is the Goddess when she is allowed to expand beyond bearer of life, nurturer, and all of the other boxes that we confine women to within our society?
 Dark Goddess is a mix of ethnography, cultural anthropology, an exploration of the sacred feminine, and a co-creation with each of the individuals featured.

-Shanta Lee is the 2020 gubernatorial appointee to the Vermont Humanities Council’s board of directors.
-She has an MFA in Creative Non-Fiction and Poetry at the Vermont College of Fine Arts.
-She has an MBA from the University of Hartford and an undergraduate degree in Women, Gender and Sexuality from Trinity College.
+Shanta Lee teaches poetry at Wilkes University and media studies at The Putney School.
+She has an MFA in Creative Non-Fiction and Poetry at the Vermont College of Fine Arts, an MBA from the University of Hartford and an undergraduate degree in Women, Gender and Sexuality from Trinity College.